How To Pick A Doctor (Or Break Up With One)

 And if you've given all this a shot, and still feel you aren't connecting with your doctor?
 It may be time to break up, Goldberg says.

-"If you feel like you've made an effort and you're not heard, you're not listened to, it's always O.K. to find somebody else," she says.
+"If you feel like you've made an effort and you're not heard, you're not listened to, it's always OK to find somebody else," she says.

 When you meet new potential doctors, feel free to tell them what wasn't working with your old one — it will help make sure you start off on the right foot.